 And no Halloween season would be complete without JibJabs!
 We love watching them, and the students love starring in them.

 Friday was one of those days when we were all needing to get our hands on some science!
 I purchased some supplies from Steve Spangler Science and the students had an introduction to polymers.
 Of course the first thing I did was to write the word <polymer> on the board.
 No one had ever heard that word before, but right away they wondered if it was related to <polygon>, <polyester>, and <polyhedron> because those were words that they HAD heard before.
 I wrote those to the side.
 It was obvious that the small collection of words all had <poly> in common, but no one was sure what it meant.

 Next I wrote the words <multisyllable> and <polysyllable> on the board.
 I said that these two words meant the same thing.
 Since we had recently talked about multicellular and unicellular in science, the students knew that <multi-> had a denotation of “many or much”.
 They were able to tell me that a word that was multisyllabic was a word with more than one syllable, and that a polysyllabic word would also be a word with more than one syllable.
-Then I shared that I am currently taking a LEXinar with Gina Cooke and that during the last session she spoke about these two words.
-Even though multisyllable is used quite commonly, Gina said that she preferred to use polysyllable.
+Even though multisyllable is used quite commonly, I prefer to use polysyllable.
 And here’s why.

 Then I wrote the words <multicellular> and <unicellular> on the board.
 I underlined <multi-> and <uni-> in each word.
 I posed this question: If the stems <multi-> and <uni-> are from Latin, what language do you suppose <cell> is from?
 They guessed Latin.

 I asked, “What would happen if we paired <poly-> with <cellular>?